engineersCode/facultydev1/README.md

 - getting to know your students and their study strategies,
 - planning for how you will assess their knowledge & skills, and
 - creating engaging and motivational activities.

-**Bio**:  [Ryan Watkins](www.ryanrwatkins.com) is a Professor of Educational Technology (MA) and Human-Technology Collaboration (PhD) at GW.
-He teaches instructional design, needs assessment, and research methods.
-He is an author of 12 books, including Teaching and Learning with Jupyter, and more than 100 articles related to improving learner and organizational performance.
-He is co-host of [Parsing Science](www.parsingscience.org), a podcast about the stories behind today’s most compelling science.
-He also curates [We Share Science](www.wesharescience.com) and contributes to [SciencePods](www.sciencepods.com).